The Muskoka Community Mural Project: #HateFreeMuskoka

 The Bracebridge mural is located in the lobby of the Muskoka Lumber Community Centre on Salmon Avenue.

 The characters depicted show diversity in ability, race and gender.
 The gentleman using a walking aid is modelled off Jim’s uncle.
-He is carrying a bag of IDEA seeds to plant.
+He is standing beside a bag of IDEA seeds to plant.
 Included in the mural is a pregnant woman.
 She represents the birth of a new generation who will bring with them tolerance, respect and acceptance of new cultures, races, religions and gender identities.

 The red dress worn by one of the planters was included to acknowledge the National Day of Awareness for Missing and Murdered Indigenous Women and Girls and 2SLGBTQI+ people (MMIWG / MMIWG2S), the orange shirts acknowledge the Every Child Matters movement (Orange Shirt Day), the pink shirt acknowledges the importance of combatting bullying and discrimination in our communities, the dark blue shirt recognizes deaf awareness, and purple is the colour of epilepsy awareness.
 As a subtle shout out to the 2S-LGBTQI+ community, Jim has included a rainbow bracelet on the arm of one of the planters.